KenN7/kenn7.github.io/content/algo/session6.md

 +++

 # Dynamic Programming
+## **Coin change problem**
+Implement the solution to the coin change problem (find the best (smallest) set of numbers that sum to a value from a given list) that:
+- returns the list of optimal coins
+- handles floating point coins and sum

+Do this both using dynamic programming recursive form and tabulation form.

 ## **Number of ways to climb a staircase**
 There exists a staircase with $n$ steps which you can climb up either 1 or 2 steps at a time.
 Given $n$, write a function that returns the number of unique ways you can climb the staircase.
 The order of the steps matters.
 For example, if $n$ is 4, then there are 5 unique ways:
 -  $1$,$1$,$1$,$1$